Arcoders/Training/Readme.md

 ## Notes

-Notes:
-Table and Chart are reusable components, implemented without libraries for the purpose of practice.
+The table and Chart are reusable components, implemented without libraries for the purpose of practice.

 ### Table
 ![image info](./doc/img/table.png)